robinhood/faust/docs/userguide/settings.rst

 :setting:`broker_commit_interval` or :setting:`broker_commit_every` settings
 must be set to commit frequently, avoiding backpressure from building up.

-A buffer size of 131_072 may let you process over 30,000 events a second, but be careful with a buffer size that large when you also send messages or update tables.
+A buffer size of 131_072 may let you process over 30,000 events a second as a baseline, but be careful with a buffer size that large when you also send messages or update tables.

 The next version of Faust will take advantage of Kafka transactions to remove the bottleneck of sending messages on commit.